 Records indicate that grey-headed flying-foxes may once have numbered in the millions, but are now reduced to as few as 400,000.
 In the decade before listing, their population was estimated to have declined by 30%.

 Loss of habitat is the main threat to grey-headed flying-foxes and is a key cause of their conflict with humans.
 Winter foraging is particularly affected by development in the NSW coastal floodplain areas.

 Habitat loss has meant grey-headed flying-foxes are more affected by extreme weather and years of native food scarcity, leading them to target urban gardens and commercial fruit orchards.
 Farmers and those affected by nearby camps (flying-fox roosts) have in the past resorted to a variety of lethal methods to deter flying-foxes.
 Shooting of flying-foxes to protect fruit crops is legal in NSW if a licence has been issued under the National Parks and Wildlife Act 1974.
-However, these licences will gradually be phased out, and will no longer be routinely issued after 2014.
+However, these licences will gradually be phased out.

 Flying-foxes have a very low breeding rate, with mothers giving birth to only one pup per year.
 This means flying-fox populations can only increase slowly.
 Pregnancy and lactation coincide with fruit harvesting, so shooting at this time can have a significant impact on the population.